VTUL/dspace-aip-archiver/README.md

 Use OAI-PMH interface to find items that have been created or changed in defined time period and export those as Archival Information Packages.
-AIPs may then be preserved external to DSPace.
+AIPs may then be preserved external to DSpace.

 ## Getting Started